Payroll

 Fully-automated payroll integration creates direct communication channels between your payroll system and other business applications, delivering real-time data synchronization across all connected platforms.
 When an employee changes their banking information in your HR system, that update immediately flows through to your payroll system without manual intervention.

-Business Rules Application
+The Role of Business Rules

 File-Based Data Transfer Methods